CW: Sexual Assault

 Scene V: At the Retreat

-The Jesuit retreat center is a grand but beautiful brownstone building hidden away in several acres of wooded land and manicured gardens in rural central Pennsylvania.
+The Jesuit retreat center is a grand but beautiful brown sandstone building hidden away in several acres of wooded land and manicured gardens in rural central Pennsylvania.
 There are carpet runners on the hardwood floors, soft, dim lighting in all the rooms, rich candles in the chapel, silence, and the dull scent of Murphy's oil soap - all of these combine to create the perfect environment for prayer and meditation.

 The retreat is two days in, and I feel a strong emotional ball in my gut.
 Incredible sadness, anxiety, panic, a complete sense of loneliness, an overwhelming sense of loss and grief.
 Finally, I tell the retreat leader - a kind of my feelings, usually cerebral, Jesuit.
 Then, the words “I think I’m gay” spill out of my own mouth.
 The priest does not respond with negative judgment.
 Instead, he encourages me to stay at the retreat and meditate on my feelings.
 However, the relentless assault of emotions is too much for me.
-On the third day, I left the retreat and the entire plan for my future.
+On the third day, I left the retreat and the whole plan for the future.

 Scene VI: Family Secrets

 I got a call from my parents.
 My mom was crying.
 My dad sounded disappointed and sad.
 We talked briefly and agreed to talk later.
-My dad said he loved me but added, I just think the gay lifestyle is a dead-end life.
+My dad said he loved me but added, I just think the gay lifestyle is a dead-end lifestyle.
 My mom cried.
 Years later, after Dad passed away, I tried to continue discussing it with my mom.
 It always turned into her crying and saying she was worried about me.
 And she said she loved me.
 My sisters urged my mom to talk to her sister or best friend about her feelings.
 She never did.
 Too ashamed.

 Scene VII: Side Death